Certificate in Legal Practice (Malaysia): Criticism and controversies

-The examination is extremely rigorous in that it has a very low passing rate of between 10% to 20% each year.
-This is due to the extremely high standard imposed by the CLP Board to ensure that only the best candidates go on to qualify and practice as lawyers.
+By the design of the CLP Board, the examination has an annual passing rate of between 10% and 20%, such that only the best candidates may qualify as lawyers.

-The CLP board has pointed out, among other things, in an article published in The Star on 24 September 2008 as well as in its CLP Subject Guide 2008 issued to candidates, that "The examination is not a test of memory function by the candidates.
-It is the mediocre candidates who resort to regurgitation of information memorized by them", thereby leading to the low pass rates annually.
+The CLP board noted in an article published in The Star in 2008: "The examination is not a test of memory function by the candidates.
+It is the mediocre candidates who resort to regurgitation of information memorized by them."

 The Professional Practice paper, for example, covers Land Law, Probate and Administration of Estates, Bankruptcy and Winding Up, Ethics of the Legal Profession, and Advocacy.
 Any person familiar with legal education would understand that Land Law is among the bulkiest subjects.